Barbados Midnight Marathon 2015

 3. Do not defile public or private property; use the garbage cans etc. and the portable/public toilets where available.

-4. You will find course markings at the start, the finish and at 5 Km intervals on the route.
+4. You will find course markings at the start, half way, the finish and at 5 Km intervals on the route.
 While we don’t expect you to know every twist and turn on the course, we do expect you to have a good general sense of direction